AARTO Explained

 If you are looking for a simplified but practical explanation on how the currently applicable AARTO Act functions in Johannesburg and Tshwane only, please click here.

-KINDLY NOTE: This website is privately owned and maintained and is not associated with the State in any way.
+KINDLY NOTE: This website is privately owned and maintained and does not share user info with the State in any way.